pactflow/docs.pactflow.io/docs/stubs.md

 ![API Browser](assets/ui/stubs/stubs-api-browser.png)

 ### 3. Find the pact

+From here, you will be at the latest version for the integration.
+You can navigate from here to the specific version of an integration to get the URL you need:

 1. Select the `->` to navigate to the latest version
 1. Select the `->` to navigate to the latest tagged version of the pact